erosinka/route_rank/README.md

 ```

 where `filename` is a relative path to the input `json` file and `sorted` is an optional boolean argument.
-Its value is `False` by defaut, ff `True` then the output data is sorted.
-The output saved to the `data/output.json`.
+Its value is `False` by defaut, if `True` then the output data is sorted.
+The output saved to the `data/ex3-output.json`.
 Input file should not be empty, and trips are expected to be all _one-way_ or _return_.

 ## output